What If I Told You, You are not Allowed To Take Your Phone to School.

 The use of mobile phones is not allowed in the classroom.

-However, not everyone is happy with the policy.
-One student described it as “nonsense,” as he said that students were already required to put their phones in phone bags (telefoon-zak).
-“I just don’t get it,” the student added, expressing frustration with what he sees as an unnecessary use of existing rules.
-Another student admitted the reasons behind the ban but was still skeptical of how effective the schools were at enforcing the policy, and said, “There is still a lot of students who hide their phones and use it in the break and during class, and some teachers don’t even care or know”.
+Not all reactions to the policy have been positive. a secondary school student, a secondary school student, called the policy “nonsense,” arguing that students were already required to store their phones in designated phone bags (telefoon-zak).
+“I just don’t get it,” Jonas said, expressing frustration over what he considers unnecessary enforcement of existing rules.
+Another student, student, acknowledged the reasoning behind the ban but questioned its effectiveness.
+“There are still a lot of students who hide their phones and use them during breaks and even in class.
+Some teachers don’t even care or notice,” Sophie remarked.

-int which is the resurface of bullying on school instead of online bullying. although some have turned to using Chromebooks during breaks.
+Even with these complaints, Klaassen says the rule is helping students interact more with each other.
+However, he also noted an unintended consequence: “Bullying is now resurfacing in school instead of online through social media,” he said.
+Moreover, some students have turned to using Chromebooks during breaks, further highlighting the complexities of enforcing the ban.
 “Now they use their Chromebook during the break.
-Some people who used to hide behind their phones now hide behind their laptop,” said Klassen.
+Some people who used to hide behind their phones now hide behind their laptop,” Klaassen observed.

-Nevertheless, enforcing the ban has been a challenging task.
-Klaassen stressed that for the policy to work, “all teachers have to implement this rule together.”
-He pointed out that uncooperative behaviour would hinder the initiative, saying, “If there are two teachers or colleagues who don’t care, then we have a problem”.
+Enforcing the policy remains a challenge.
+Klaassen emphasized the importance of collective action among teachers.
+“For the policy to work, all teachers have to implement this rule together,” he stated.
+“If there are two teachers or colleagues who don’t care, then we have a problem.”

 Review